Update Statement

 Please note that the above code snippets are for illustration purposes and may need to be adapted to your specific use case.

-You have now learned how to use the update
+You have now learned how to use the update statement to modify existing

 records in your SurrealDB database.
 Use the various operations and methods

-statement to perform precise updates and incremental
+provided by the update statement to perform precise updates and incremental

 changes to your data.